 Introducing, Tommy (left) and Cooper (right), our tups for this season.
 Tommy was kindly donated to us by Rhona and Lez at Homefield croft and Cooper was born at Drumclach last spring.
 They are both pretty laid back however they have been banging heads recently, probably because Cooper has now reached his full size.

 Oisìn (my eighteen-month old son) and I head out to check the sheep.
 We feed them ewe nuts and hay and top up their water containers every day from December through to the end of lambing (late April).

-When the weather is nice we head down to Port Mor for a play in the rock pools.
+When the weather is nice, after feeding, we head down to Port Mor for a play in the rock pools.